radiantlogic-v8/documentation-new/documentation/configuration/synchronization/capture-connectors.md

 >[!warning]
 >The backend servers must be configured for multi-master replication.
 Please check the vendor documentation for assistance with configuring replication for your backends.

-The directory connectors leverage the failover servers that have been configured for the data source.
+The directory event listeners leverage the failover servers that have been configured for the data source.
 When you configure a data source for your backend directory, you need to indicate the list of failover servers in order of priority.
-When the connector fails over, it uses the failover servers in the order they are listed.
-See the screen shot below for how to indicate a failover server for the Data Sources from the Main Control Panel.
+When the event listener fails over, it uses the failover servers in the order they are listed.
+See the screen shot below for how to indicate a failover server for the Data Sources from the Classic Control Panel.

  ![Configuring Failover Servers for the Backend Directory](Media/image38.png)